DmitriiR/DmitriiR.github.io/README.md

 ***
 ## Editor Tools

 Some Editor tools I make, I do this for management systems and other involved scrips.
-Not only are custom inspectors fun to write, they streamline workflow and make it easy for designers job easier.
+Not only are custom inspectors fun to write, they streamline workflow and make it easy for designers to focus on creating.

 ![useful image]({{ site.url }}/assets/Tools.png)